micmejia/bible-dump/NKJV/2 Chronicles/2 Chr 7.md

 ###### 1
-When Solomon had finished praying, fire came down from heaven and consumed the burnt offering and the sacrifices; and the glory of the Lord filled the [^a]temple.
+When Solomon had finished praying, fire came down from heaven and consumed the burnt offering and the sacrifices; and the glory of the Lord filled the temple.

 ###### 2
 And the priests could not enter the house of the Lord, because the glory of the Lord had filled the Lord's house.